 Go through some basic troubleshooting here to figure things out.
-If you are using a wireless headset, first check to make sure that your headset is actually powered on.
-If your headset is not powered on, make sure that it is charged.
-If it is charged and on, make sure that you have a solid connection to your gaming computer.
-If all that's in order, you can safely assume that the problem doesn't like in your headphone's hardware.
+In case you are using a wireless headset, first check to make sure that your headset is actually powered on.

 - Start by signing out of Fortnite and signing back in.
 This should take no more than a few minutes, and tends to solve most problems.

 - Download the latest patch.
-If your game hasn't been updated, you might have some weird interactions between hardware and software that are keeping you from accessing voice chat.
+In case your game hasn't been updated, you might have some weird interactions between hardware and software that are keeping you from accessing voice chat.
 If you're already playing, though, your game should be patched.

 - If all else fails, reinstall the game.
 This is a lengthy process that's going to keep you from playing, but it should restore the game's settings to a point where your voice chat is working again.

 Your Voice Chat Problems: Finally FixedOne good news is that your chat issues can probably be fixed without having to do anything to the game.
 Check your headphones to make sure they work, go into your audio settings to make sure that your headphones are connected, and remember to keep your drivers updated.

 If all else fails, try to restart the game or to reinstall the game as a last resort.
 With a little work, you'll be able to start chatting with other players in no time.